paulinamoskwa/Hello-Docker/README.md

 ```

 -----------
-If we don't need the container or the image, we can delete them both.
-Again,
+If we don't need the container or the image, we can delete them both. <br>
-this is possible to be done from Docker Desktop:
+Again, this is possible to be done from Docker Desktop:
 <p align="center">
 <img src='./media/docker_04.png' width='800'/>
 </p>